tucher/JsonFusion/README.md

  workflows on realistic data (see [Benchmarks](#benchmarks)).
 What would take hundreds of lines of manual mapping/validation code collapses into a single `Parse()` call—you just define your structs (which you'd need anyway) and JsonFusion handles the rest.
 With optional yyjson backend, JsonFusion is significantly faster than RapidJSON and faster than reflect-cpp.
-- **Competitive binary footprint**: On embedded ARM (Cortex-M7 and Cortex-M0+), JsonFusion achieves **16-21 KB** code size on typical application setup with `-Os`, matching or beating industry-standard libraries while maintaining modern C++23 type safety and declarative validation.
+- **Competitive binary footprint**: On embedded ARM (Cortex-M7 and Cortex-M0+), on typical application setup with `-Os` JsonFusion matches or beats popular json embedded libraries while maintaining modern C++23 type safety and declarative validation.
- Consistently competitive with both `-O3` (speed) and `-Os` (size) optimizations across platforms, from resource-constrained MCUs to high-performance servers.
+- Consistently competitive with both `-O3` (speed) and `-Os` (size) optimizations across platforms, from resource-constrained MCUs to high-performance servers.
 - The implementation conforms to the JSON standard (including arbitrary field order in objects)
 - Validation of JSON shape and structure, field types compatibility and schema, all done in a single parsing pass
 - No macros, no codegen, no registration – relies on PFR-driven introspection